-Functions float\abs and float\f2i must handle the full range of possible argument values, including not-a-number (NaN) and infinity.
+Functions float\neg and float\half must handle the full range of possible argument values, including not-a-number (NaN) and infinity.
 The IEEE standard does not specify precisely how to handle NaN's, and the IA32 behavior is a bit obscure.
-We will follow a convention that for any function returning a NaN value, it will return the one with bit representation 0x7FC00000.
+For both float\neg and float\half, when the argument is NaN, return the argument.